Minimal-APIs/minimal-apis.github.io/src/guide/parameter-binding.md

 The out parameter can be either `out {ParameterType}` or `out {ParameterType}?` for both overloads.
 Whether providing a `null` value is allowed is determined by the nullability of parameter type.
 If the parameter type is non-nullable, the route handler will not be called and a bad request will be logged.

-In the case where both overloads are defined anywhere in the parameter type's hierarchy, the `TryParse` method with the `IFormatProvider` argument will be called.
+In the case where both overloads are defined anywhere in the parameter type's hierarchy, the `TryParse` method with the `IFormatProvider` parameter will be called.

 If there is more than one `TryParse` method with the same signature, the method from the most derived type will be called. `TryParse` methods on interfaces are chosen last.
 A parameter type implementing more than one interface defining matching `TryParse` methods is an error.